 Highclere Stud covers 300 acres of undulating grassland in a sheltered valley located in the heart of the Hampshire Downs.
 Established for over a century, the success that has derived over the years can be attributed to the outstanding grazing in this breathtakingly unique setting combined with top-class management from the Warren family and their ancestors.

 Highclere Stud has been a proud guardian of some of the finest and most successful bloodlines in thoroughbred racing.
-Alongside a resident band of around 30 active broodmares, including some very high-class race fillies, the stud also stands exciting young sire Cable Bay, a very high class son of Invincible Spirit and the most popular stallion to retire to stud in the UK in 2016.
+Alongside a resident band of around 30 active broodmares, including some very high-class race fillies, the stud also stands Land Force (No Nay Never), a high-class sprinter and exciting young sire who saw his first yearlings realise 180,000gns, 135,000gns, 120,000gns etc in 2022.

 History of Highclere Stud

-There has been a stud at Highclere for over 100 years.
-Siddown Warren Stud, as it was originally named, was founded in 1902 by the 5th Earl of Carnarvon.
+There has been a stud at Highclere for over 100 years, Siddown Warren Stud as it was originally named was founded by Jake Warren’s Great Great Grandfather the 5th Earl of Carnarvon in 1902.
 The stud is made up of 300 acres of rolling chalk paddocks situated in the valley between Beacon and Siddown Hills; a location which affords shelter and has an ideal mix of flat and undulating paddocks.

-The 6th Earl (1878-1987), who was a well-known amateur jockey in the 1930’s, bought further success to Highclere Stud by importing yearlings from the USA.
+The 6th Earl (1898-1987), who was a well-known amateur jockey in the 1930’s, bought further success to Highclere Stud by importing yearlings from the USA.
 Nevertheless, it was the 7th Earl (1924-2001) who truly developed the bloodlines at Highclere.
 Lord Porchester, as he was then, did this by reintroducing the families that had been around in his grandfather the 5th Earl’s day.
 In 1962 he bought Grand Prix’s descendant Jojo.
 Jojo foaled 13 winners in all, including Queen’s Hussar (the sire of champions Brigadier Gerard and Highclere) and the outstanding broodmare Hiding Place.
 Group 1 performers Little Wolf and Smuggler were both progeny of Hiding Place, as was the mare Cubbyhole who produced the 1,000 Guineas second Niche, the first filly to win the Norfolk Stakes at Royal Ascot.
-This family continues today with the mare Ravine (Indian Ridge) who is the dam of Gr.2 winner Captain Hurricane and who has a 2012 colt by Paco Boy.

-John and Carolyn are always aiming to improve and develop the bloodlines at Highclere Stud, and have made a number of significant purchases in recent years, namely Model Queen (Kingmambo) who is the dam of 3 stakes horses including dual Gr.1 winner Regal Parade and Miss D’Ouilly.
+John and Carolyn are always aiming to improve and develop the bloodlines at Highclere Stud, and have made a number of significant purchases in recent years, namely Model Queen (Kingmambo), the dam of 3 stakes horses including dual Gr.1 winner Regal Parade and Miss D’Ouilly.
 The development of this family lead to John and Carolyn breeding their latest super star, World Champion Miler Palace Pier.

-The Hon Harry Herbert, younger brother of the current Earl, runs the most successful racing syndicate in the world, Highclere Thoroughbred Racing Ltd, in which John Warren is also a director.
-Successful horses include Lake Coniston, Tamarisk, Petrushka, Delilah, Highest, Collection and World Champion Harbinger.
-Also the Royal Ascot Racing Club champion Motivator who was managed by Highclere), Memory and Royal Patronage.
+The Hon Harry Herbert, younger brother of the current Earl and Jake’s uncle, runs the most successful racing syndicate in the world, Highclere Thoroughbred Racing Ltd, in which John Warren is also a director.
+Successful horses include Lake Coniston, Tamarisk, Petrushka, Delilah, Highest, Collection, World Champion Harbinger, Royal Ascot Racing Club Champion Motivator (who was managed by Highclere), Memory and Royal Patronage.
 The syndicate also achieved Classic success in 2022 with 1000 Guineas heroine Cachet.